pydantic/pydantic/docs/why.md

 Unlike other performance centric libraries written in compiled languages, Pydantic also has excellent support for customising validation via [functional validators](#customisation).

+!!! tip "Learn more"
+    Samuel Colvin's [talk at PyCon 2023](https://youtu.be/pWZw7hYoRVU) explains how `pydantic-core` works and how

 ## Serialization

 Pydantic provide functionality to serialize model in three ways: